 The Coalition for Children Affected by AIDS has partnered with ViiV Healthcare’s Positive Action Challenges to launch a new effort to reach all children.

 Can you show one or more evidence-based interventions that demonstrate how social protection supports HIVs testing, treatment and care for children in low and middle-income countries?

-We are eager to receive programmatic evidence from communities as well as from more formal scientific researchers.
+We are eager to receive already proven evidence.
+This includes evidence from existing or concluded programmes led by CBOs, government providers and NGOs, as well as scientific research that has already taken place.
+Please note, this does not include new or intended programming or scientific research, but rather innovations that have already shown results.
 Special consideration will also be given to innovation with children and caregivers experiencing extreme vulnerability and exclusion.

 Millions of children are out of the reach of HIV testing, treatment and care services.
 They are either too poor, too stigmatised or too far away to access or to benefit from the HIV response.
 The HIV sector has acknowledged that achieving the ‘last mile’ of the Fast-Track targets will require new approaches that remove the social and economic barriers between vulnerable children and their caregivers and HIV services.
 For this, the HIV sector and broader social and economic sectors must work together so that all children – including those experiencing vulnerability and exclusion – can access and benefit from biomedical support.

 Social protection is vital in this regard.
 However, while it is understood that social protection schemes can reduce the risk of contracting HIV (UNAIDS, 2018), there is limited evidence on how social protection can protect and support vulnerable children and adolescents in testing, treatment and care.